DUNE/p3s/README.md

 of the objects residing in the server, mostly tailored to support a specific class of objects (job, pilot etc).

-* **configuration** - to set a few environment variables for convenience, essentially a vocabulary of environment variables which both the client and the server attempt to read at run time (and will assume default values if these are not found).
+* **configuration** - a few very simple scripts created for convenience and used to set a few environment variables necessary for proper client operation and some aspects of the server operation.
+Default values will be assumed if the requisite environment variables are missing but proper operation is not guaranteed.

 Other directories not critical for the system functionality:

-* **inputs** contains files that can be used as examples and/or templates for testing of p3s but not necessarily suitable for production.
+* **inputs** contains files that can be used as examples and/or templates for testing and development of p3s suitable for production.

-* **documents** (obviously)
+* **documents** (self-explanatory)

-* **sandbox** - arbitrary snippets of code of interest only to the developers and which won't be helpful for testers or users.
+* **sandbox** - collection of arbitrary snippets of code kept as notes and not guaranteed to work at all; of interest only to the developers and won't be helpful for testers or users.

+* **tools** - placeholder for general p3s tools not fitting into the "client" category

 ### DB Connection info